Common Mistakes in Dosage Calculation Practice and How to Avoid Them

 5. Misinterpreting Drug Labels

 Drug labels can be quite confusing to some nurses especially when complex drug names, abbreviations, and concentrations are involved.
 Misreading the drug labels will ultimately lead to the wrong dosage and could lead to complications for the patients.
 Ensure you read the drug label and the concentration rather than relying on your memory or assumptions that you already know the label.
 Check out for unfamiliar or unusual abbreviations.
 In case you do not understand any labels always ask a colleague what it means rather than assuming.
+This error can also be addressed earlier on when learning at school.
+The top-rated nursing schools will always cover this topic in depth to ensure you emerge a competent and decorated nursing practitioner.

 6. Over-reliance on Mental Math

 Even though being able to easily calculate dosages mentally is an impressive skill, it can also be risky.
 Mental math increases the likelihood of an error especially when complex dosages are involved or when under pressure.
-Humans are prone to mistakes and you could make a mistake such as skipping a crucial step or even missing a decimal point which could lead to dire consequences.
+Humans are prone to errors in medication dosage and you could make a mistake such as skipping a crucial step or even missing a decimal point which could lead to dire consequences.
 If possible, always have a calculator around to confirm the dosage calculations and ensure they are accurate.
 Always counter-check your calculations especially when working with mental calculations.
 Use a calculator to ensure accuracy in your conversions.

 7. Not Understanding the Medication Formula